 On January 18-22, 2005 the World Conference on Disaster Reduction was held in Kobe Japan.
 About 4,000 participants from 168 States, 78 observer organizations from the UN and other inter-governmental organizations, 161 NGOs and 154 media organizations attended the conference.
 The broad objective of the conference was building the resilience of nations and communities to substantially reduce the losses in lives and social, economic and environmental assets of communities.
-The conference produced a 10 year Framework document called "Hyogo Framework for Action 2005-2015: Building the resilience of nations and Strategy, and on the basis of deliberations at the Conference and especially the agreed expected outcome and strategic goals, the World Conference on Disaster Reduction adopted the following five priorities for action:
+The conference produced a 10 year Framework document called -Hyogo Framework for Action 2005-2015: Building the resilience of nations and communities Drawing on the conclusions of the review of the Yokohama Strategy, and on the basis of deliberations at the Conference and especially the agreed expected outcome and strategic goals, the World Conference on Disaster Reduction adopted the following five priorities for action: